The Health Benefits of Eating Avocados

 • Vitamin E: 10% of the RDA.

 Out of the many beneficial vitamins and nutrients listed above, potassium is a nutrient most people do not consume enough.
 Since it maintains electrical gradients in the body’s cells, in addition to several other functions, potassium is important.
-In fact, studies show that a high potassium intake may reduce blood pressure, which can cause heart attacks, strokes, and kidney failure.
+Studies show that a high potassium intake may reduce blood pressure, which can cause heart attacks, strokes, and kidney failure.

 In addition to potassium and the other nutrients mentioned, avocados contain small amounts of Magnesium, Manganese, Copper, Iron, Zinc, Phosphorous, Vitamin A, B1 (Thiamine), B2 (Riboflavin), and B3 (Niacin).